Silver City, New Mexico: Climate

 The climate of Silver City is classified as Csa (Mediterranean with hot summers and cool winters) in the Köppen system.
 A Mediterranean climate is unusual in New Mexico, occurring only in a small upland area in the southwestern part of the state.
 Silver City's climate is characterized by moderate rainfall in fall and winter (October to February), a dry spring (March to June), and rains from (July to September) in what is called the North American Monsoon.
-The monsoon, which is irregular from year to year, impacts mostly southern New Mexico and south-eastern Arizona in the United States.
+The monsoon, which is irregular from year to year, impacts mostly southern New Mexico and southeastern Arizona in the United States.

 During the period from 1901 to 1964, when readings were taken at the city center (which is cooler and wetter than outlying and lower-elevation districts nearby), the coldest temperature recorded was −13 F on January 11, 1962, and the hottest 105 F on July 5, 1901.
 The coldest month was January 1949, with a monthly mean temperature of 28.7 F, and the hottest, July 1951, which averaged 77.4 F. The wettest calendar year in this time span was 1914, with 24.97 in and the driest, 1947 with 6.77 in.
 The most snow in one season was 48.0 in between July 1912 and June 1913, which featured the coldest winter on record with 33.1 F as the mean from December to February.